 - Do not touch the art.

-- Do not eat or drink in the galleries.
-Smoking is not permitted anywhere inside the museum.
+- Smoking is not permitted anywhere inside the museum.

 - Single-wide, standard baby strollers are permitted in the museum, but are not permitted on escalators.